 What is the Chinese currency?
 As you prepare for your visit to China, this guide will provide a simple introduction to the Chinese renminbi and answer questions related to exchanging money and avoiding fake bank notes.

-China’s currency can seem incredibly confusing to foreigners.
+China’s official currency, the renminbi (RMB), can seem incredibly confusing to foreigners.
 Even the name “renminbi” is hard for a lot of people to pronounce correctly.

 So having a basic understanding of the local money will help you in so many ways to where you will: